hopeit-git/hopeit.engine/README.md

 **hopeit.dataframes**

-Plugin to support working with pandas dataframes as they were objects, supporting them as web request and respose payloads and transferring them through streams.
+Plugin to support working with `pandas` dataframes as they were objects, supporting them as web request and response payloads and transferring them through streams.

 ```